darwin-morocho/flutter-facebook-auth/facebook_auth/README.md

 ### **iOS**

+> for Objective-C projects (correctly works is not granted because this plugin was written with swift)

 > **You need Swift support**<br/>
 > The plugin is written in `Swift`, so your project needs to have Swift support enabled.
 If you've created the project using `flutter create -i swift [projectName]` you are all set.
 If not, you can enable Swift support by opening the project with XCode, then choose `File -> New -> File -> Swift File`.
 XCode will ask you if you wish to create Bridging Header, click yes.